test 33

 • Whether the employee is required to submit a fit-for-duty certification before returning to work

-During FMLA leave, you’re required to maintain the employee’s group healthcare plan coverage.
+During FMLA leave, HR is obligated to maintain the employee’s group healthcare plan coverage.
 When the employee returns, you have to give them the same or equivalent job they held when they left.
-An “equivalent job” is one that’s nearly identical to the original job regarding pay, benefits and other terms and conditions (including job shift and location).
+An “equivalent job” is one that’s nearly identical to the original job regarding pay, benefits, and other terms and conditions (including job shift and location).

 What if 12 Weeks Isn’t Enough?

-If an employee has exhausted their FMLA leave for the year, his/her condition may fall under the Americans with Disabilities Act (ADA).
-If the employee’s condition is covered by the ADA, he/she would be entitled to continued job protection while on a leave of absence, so long as their leave did not create an undue hardship for the company.
+If an employee needs to take more time off than would be covered by FMLA leave, their condition may fall under the Americans with Disabilities Act (ADA).
+In that case, they would be entitled to continued job protection during their absence, as long as their leave doesn’t create undue hardship for the company.

 How to Manage FMLA Compliance